wode2016501/FFmpeg/README.md

 Patches should be submitted to the ffmpeg-devel mailing list using `git format-patch` or `git send-email`.
-Github pull requests should be avoided because they are not part of our review process and will be ignored.
+Github pull requests should be avoided because they are not part of our review process and will be ignored##支持android

+##修改添加安卓弃用的代码 android mediacode
 c++  libavcodec/mediacodecenc.c
 ```
 251     for (int i = 0; i < FF_ARRAY_ELEMS(color_formats); i++) {